-When it comes to dogs, it’s clear that minimally processed, natural wet food is the best choice.
+Minimally processed, natural wet food is best for dogs.
 The more it aligns with your pup’s ancestral diet (aka high-protein, natural ingredients), the better.
 But it can also make it more expensive compared to cheap, filler-filled kibble.

-You get quality, human-grade ingredients, and vet-approved recipes, but also a more approachable price tag than some other premium services.
+You get quality, human-grade ingredients, and vet-approved recipes, as well as a more approachable price tag than some other premium services.
 And in case you prefer cooking your pup’s food yourself, The Farmer’s Dog has a cookbook and a DIY nutrient mix you can order to help you make complete dog meals at home.

 The Farmer’s Dog – Best all-around wet dog food delivery service

 Nom Nom – Best if you have multiple dogs

 Spot & Tango – Best combo of fresh wet food and fresh dry food